 Byetta

 If you have type 2 diabetes, a healthcare provider may prescribe Byetta to help lower blood sugar levels.
-Byetta comes in the form of an injection and is approved only for use in combination with certain oral diabetes medications.
-The medication works by increasing insulin production in response to meals and decreasing the amount of sugar produced by the liver.
-The Byetta injection is given twice a day and is administered just under the skin of the thigh, abdomen, or upper arm.
+The drug comes in the form of an injection.
+The injection is given twice a day and is administered just under the skin of the thigh, abdomen, or upper arm.
 As with any medication, there are potential side effects of Byetta, such as nausea, diarrhea, and dizziness.

 What Is Byetta?